MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 #### Dashboards

-The most common way to visualize data is to use dashboards that can display information as a series of charts, graphs, or some other illustration.
-These items can be parameterized, and an analyst can select the important parameters, such as the time period, for any specific situation.
+The most common way to visualize data is to use dashboards that can display information as a series of chart or graphs, or in some other visual form.
+These items can be parameterized, and an analyst can select the important parameters, like the time period, for any specific situation.

-Align your dashboards with your health model to indicate when the workload or components of the workload are healthy, degraded or unhealthy (link to reliability/metrics.md/building a health model anchor).
+Align your dashboards with your [health model](../reliability/metrics.md#building-a-health-model) so that they indicate when the workload or components of the workload are healthy, degraded, or unhealthy.

 For a dashboard system to work effectively, it must be meaningful to the workload team.
-Ensure that you are visualizing information that not only relates to the workload health, but also is actionable.
-When the workload or a component becomes degraded or unhealthy, the workload team should be able to easily identify where in the workload the issue is originating from and begin their corrective actions or investigations.
-Conversely, displaying information that isn’t actionable or not related to the workload health can make the dashboard needlessly complex and frustrating when trying to discern background noise from actionable data.
+Visualize information that relates to workload health and that's also actionable.
+When the workload or a component is degraded or unhealthy, the workload team should be able to easily identify where in the workload the issue originates and begin their corrective actions or investigations.
+Conversely, including information that isn't actionable or that's not related to workload health can make the dashboard needlessly complex and frustrating to team members who are trying to discern background noise from actionable data.

-A good dashboard doesn't only display information, it also enables an analyst to pose improvised questions about that information.
+A good dashboard doesn't just display information.
+It also enables an analyst to pose improvised questions about that information.
 Some systems provide management tools that an operator can use to complete these tasks and explore the underlying data.
-Instead, depending on the repository that's used to hold this information, it may be possible to query this data directly, or import it into tools such as Microsoft Excel for further analysis and reporting.
+Instead, depending on the repository that's used to hold the information, it might be possible to query the data directly or import it into tools like Excel for further analysis and reporting.

 > [!NOTE]
-> You should restrict access to dashboards to authorized personnel, because this information may be commercially sensitive.
-You should also protect the underlying data for dashboards to prevent users from changing it.
+> Restrict access to dashboards to authorized personnel.
+Information on dashboards might be commercially sensitive.
+You should also protect the underlying data to prevent users from changing it.

 #### Reporting

 Reporting is used to generate an overall view of the system.
-It may incorporate historical data and current information.
+It might incorporate historical data and current information.
 Reporting requirements fall into two broad categories: operational reporting and security reporting.

-Operational reporting typically includes the following aspects:
+Operational reporting typically includes the following:

 - Aggregating statistics that you can use to understand resource utilization of the overall system or specified subsystems during a specified time window.

 - Identifying trends in resource usage for the overall system or specified subsystems during a specified period.

 - Monitoring exceptions that have occurred throughout the system or in specified subsystems during a specified period.

-- Determining the efficiency of the application for the deployed resources, and understanding whether the volume of resources, and their associated cost, can be reduced without affecting performance unnecessarily.
+- Determining the efficiency of the application for the deployed resources, and understanding whether the volume of resources, and their associated costs, can be reduced without affecting performance unnecessarily.

-Security reporting tracks customers' use of the system.
+Security reporting tracks customer use of the system.
 It can include:

-- Auditing user operations: This method requires recording the individual requests that each user completes, together with dates and times.
+- Auditing user operations.
+This task requires recording the individual requests that each user completes, together with dates and times.
 The data should be structured to enable an administrator to quickly reconstruct the sequence of operations that a user completes over a specified period.

-- Tracking resource use by user: This method requires recording how each request for a user accesses the various resources that compose the system, and for how long.
-An administrator can use this data to generate a utilization report, by user, over a specified period, possibly for billing purposes.
+- Tracking resource use by user.
+This task requires recording how each request from a user accesses the various resources that compose the system, and for how long.
+An administrator can use this data to generate a utilization report, by user, for a specified period, possibly for billing.

 In many cases, batch processes can generate reports according to a defined schedule.
 Latency isn't normally an issue.
-Batch processes should also be available for generation on a spontaneous basis, if needed.
-As an example, if you are storing data in a relational database, such as Azure SQL Database, you can use a tool such as SQL Server Reporting Services to extract and format data, and present it as a set of reports.
+You should also have batch processes that can generate reports on a spontaneous basis, as needed.
+For example, if you store data in a relational database like Azure SQL Database, you can use a tool like SQL Server Reporting Services to extract and format data and present it as a set of reports.

 ### Alerts

-To ensure that the system remains healthy, responsive, and secure, set alerts so that operators can respond to them in a timely manner.
-An alert can contain enough contextual information to help you quickly get started on diagnostic activities.
-Alerting can be used to invoke remediation functions such as autoscaling or other self-healing mechanisms (link to reliability/self-preservation guide).
-Alerts can also enable cost-awareness by watching budgets and limits.
+To help ensure that the system remains healthy, responsive, and secure, set alerts so that operators can respond to them in a timely manner.
+An alert can contain enough contextual information to help them quickly get started on diagnostic activities.
+Alerting can be used to invoke remediation functions like [autoscaling or other self-healing mechanisms](../reliability/monitoring-alerting-strategy.md).
+Alerts can also enable cost-awareness by providing visibility into budgets and limits.

-**Recommendations**
+#### Recommendations

 - Define a process for alert response that identifies the accountable owners and actions.

 - Configure alerts for a well-defined scope (resource types and resource groups) and adjust the verbosity to minimize noise.

-- Use an automated alerting solution, such as Splunk or Azure Monitor, instead of having people actively look for issues.
+- Use an automated alerting solution, like Splunk or Azure Monitor, instead of requiring people to actively look for issues.

-- Take advantage of alerts to operationalize remediation processes.
+- Use alerts to operationalize remediation processes.
 For example, automatically create tickets to track issues and resolutions.

 - Track the health of your cloud platform services in regions, communication about outages, planned maintenance activities, and other health advisories.

-**Thresholds**
+#### Thresholds

-Alerts are generated when thresholds are crossed as detected by your monitoring system.
-Ensure that the thresholds that you set will generally give you enough time to implement the necessary change to your workload to avoid degradation or outages.
-For example, set your automatic scaling threshold to initiate scaling out before any of the running systems become overwhelmed to the point of a degraded user experience.
-Base the values that you assign as thresholds on your past experience in managing infrastructure and validate them through the testing that you perform as part of your testing practices.
+Alerts are generated when thresholds are crossed, as detected by your monitoring system.
+Ensure that the thresholds you set generally give you enough time to implement the necessary changes to your workload to avoid degradation or outages.
+For example, set your automatic scaling threshold to initiate scaling before any of the running systems become overwhelmed to the point of a degraded user experience.
+Base the threshold values that you assign on your past experience in managing infrastructure and validate them through the testing that you perform as part of your testing practices.

-See the alerting guide (link to Alerting for operations) for detailed guidance on alerting use cases and other alerting considerations.
+For detailed guidance on alerting use cases and other considerations, see [Designing a reliable monitoring and alerting strategy](../reliability/monitoring-alerting-strategy.md).

 ## Azure facilitation

 - [Azure Monitor](/azure/azure-monitor/overview) is a comprehensive monitoring solution for collecting, analyzing, and responding to monitoring data from your cloud and on-premises environments.

-- [Log Analytics](/azure/azure-monitor/logs/log-analytics-overview) is a tool in the Azure portal that's used to edit and run log queries against data in the Log Analytics workspace.
+- [Log Analytics](/azure/azure-monitor/logs/log-analytics-overview) is a tool in the Azure portal that you can use to edit and run log queries against data in the Log Analytics workspace.

-- Refer to the Log Analytics workspace [architecture guide](/azure/azure-monitor/logs/workspace-design) for best practices when using multiple workspaces.
+   -  If you're using multiple workspaces, see the Log Analytics workspace [architecture guide](/azure/azure-monitor/logs/workspace-design) for best practices.

-- [Application Insights](/azure/azure-monitor/app/app-insights-overview?tabs=net) is an extension of Azure Monitor and provides application performance monitoring (APM) features.
+- [Application Insights](/azure/azure-monitor/app/app-insights-overview?tabs=net) is an extension of Azure Monitor.
+It provides APM features.

-- [Azure Monitor Insights](/azure/azure-monitor/insights/insights-overview) are advanced analytics tools focused on specific Azure technologies (like VMs, App Services, Containers, and more) built on top of Azure Monitor and Log Analytics
+- [Azure Monitor Insights](/azure/azure-monitor/insights/insights-overview) are advanced analytics tools for specific Azure technologies (like VMs, app services, and containers) that are part of Azure Monitor and Log Analytics.

-- [Azure Monitor for SAP solutions](/azure/sap/monitor/about-azure-monitor-sap-solutions) is an Azure-native monitoring product for SAP landscapes that run on Azure
+- [Azure Monitor for SAP solutions](/azure/sap/monitor/about-azure-monitor-sap-solutions) is an Azure monitoring tool for SAP landscapes that run on Azure

-- [Azure Policy](/azure/governance/policy/overview) helps to enforce organizational standards and to assess compliance at-scale.
+- [Azure Policy](/azure/governance/policy/overview) can help you enforce organizational standards and assess compliance at scale.

 ## Tradeoffs

-Storage of logs and telemetry data, running queries against that data, and other factors like replication all have cost implications that need to be considered when planning your strategy.
-Consider options like archive storage and selective replication where practical.
+Storing logs and telemetry data, running queries against that data, and other factors like replication all have cost implications that you need to consider when you plan your strategy.
+Consider options like archive storage and selective replication when they're practical.

 ## Example